-Know considered wrongful termination and when you should seek the advice of an Employment Lawyer in Los Angeles?
+Know what is considered wrongful termination and when you should seek the advice of a California Wrongful Termination Lawyer

 In 2018, in a wrongful termination case that, on the surface, seemed to revolve around the theft of $636, a California Superior Court awarded a former Chipotle manager nearly $8 million in compensation.

 Chipotle argued that Jeannette Ortiz was terminated from her job because she stole $636 from the local restaurant she managed.
-Chipotle reported during the trial that it had a recording of the robbery, but before the trial, someone damaged the footage.
+Chipotle reported during the trial that it had a recording of the robbery, but someone damaged the footage before the trial.

 Chipotle also said that it threw away all correspondence, documents, and memos about the former manager's dismissal.
 Ms. Ortiz claimed she never stole any money and claimed that Chipotle had deliberately fired her because of her past workers' compensation lawsuits and pregnancies.
 The California court eventually sided with Ms. Ortiz.

-Employees in California have the right, under federal law, to apply for employee health insurance for on-the-job accidents and, if eligible, to take time off under the Family Medical Leave Act for pregnancies.
+Under federal law, employees in California have the right to apply for employee health insurance for on-the-job accidents and, if eligible, to take time off under the Family Medical Leave Act for pregnancies.
 It is illegal for an employer in California to fire a worker for exercising their rights under these laws in retaliation.

 In California Employment Law, Wrongful Termination is said to have happened when an individual has been fired for illegal reasons, such as discrimination or abuse.
 In other words, in violation of state or federal laws, an employee who has been dismissed unfairly will file a wrongful termination claim requesting reimbursement for damages.